-Medical errors are the third leading cause of death in the United States and are costing Americans nearly $1 trillion per year in additional medical costs, productivity losses, and shortened life spans.
-Medical malpractice also causes severe emotional trauma on the injured patient and their family due to the severity of the injuries and breach of trust.
+Medical errors are the third leading cause of death in the United States and cost Americans nearly $1 trillion per year in additional medical costs, productivity losses, and shortened life spans.
+Medical malpractice also causes severe emotional trauma for the injured patient and their family due to the severity of the injuries and breach of trust.

 Attorney Joe Lyon Answers Common Medical Malpractice Questions

-It takes courage to challenge a health care provider, and The Lyon Firm is can help you find the answers to the many questions that have gone unanswered.
+It takes courage to challenge a health care provider, and The Lyon Firm can help you find the answers to the many questions that have gone unanswered.
 Together we can make a difference in your life and the lives of others by making medicine safer.
-For a no cost consultation, call Joe Lyon at (800) 513-2403.
+For a no-cost consultation, call Joe Lyon at (800) 513-2403.

 Medical malpractice attorneys prosecute many different types of medical mistakes.
 Examples of the most common medical errors include:

-The Deficit Reduction Act of 2005 made it a requirement that conditions be identified that (a) are costly and occur at high rate, (b) are assigned as cases to the Diagnosis-Related Group, and (c) could have ultimately been prevented with appropriate care.
+The Deficit Reduction Act of 2005 required that conditions be identified that (a) are costly and occur at high rates, (b) are assigned as cases to the Diagnosis-Related Group, and (c) could have ultimately been prevented with appropriate care.
 These hospital-acquired conditions occur as negligence on the part of hospital staff and often result in a multitude of medical malpractice lawsuits.
 The Centers for Medicare and Medicaid Services have recognized 11 hospital-acquired conditions that meet the three requirements for identification:

 Many hospitals and physicians are taking proactive approaches to resolve viable medical malpractice claims by approaching patients who do not have legal counsel.
 The “family meeting” presentation will include deterring patients from seeking legal counsel.
 This is a very concerning development in the course of medical liability and risk management.

-We strongly advise patients not to engage in “family meeting” settlement negotiations without an experienced Cincinnati medical malpractice attorney.
-The hospitals and physicians have lawyers who are specialized in medical malpractice claims advising them on how to approach the case, and it is only fair that the patient is afforded the same benefit of qualified counsel.
+We strongly advise patients not to engage in “family meeting” settlement negotiations without an experienced Cincinnati medical malpractice attorney present.
+Hospitals and physicians have lawyers who are specialized in medical malpractice claims advising them on how to approach the case, and it is only fair that the patient is afforded the same benefit of qualified counsel.
 The “family meeting” practice of settling hospital negligence cases without an attorney does not benefit the patient in most cases, but almost always benefits the negligent hospital.